 Oh damn!
 The GoPro is attached to my arm!
 I tell ya, we must’ve been a sight.
 Still, no one helped us!
 Eventually, step by step, still between tumbles & sinking into the “quicksand”, we were able to take my BC & GoPro off, grab his camera toss all on the dry sand.
 I helped my man get back onto his feet as best I could.
 We were both so friggin out of breath, weak & tired.

 Wonder why I lost my faith in most of humanity?
 Well, there you go.
 This is one of the many other reasons.
 I have always done my best to be there for someone in need esp if I saw something like this.
 I would’ve done what I could to help, call out to the lifeguards, step in to lend a hand, something man!
 The good ones are too few. #HumansSuck!

 This diving misadventure, like others in the past, definitely makes for a good story, but I think I’m ready for a smoother dive next time.
+Obviously, we learned what not to do too.
 Never a dull moment with us McGeeks. *shaking head*